the-turing-way/the-turing-way/book/website/community-handbook/consistency/consistency-formatting.md

 Please note that if `HTML` is the only option for you to format your text the way you desire, you can use it only if the content in the online book can still be read and understood (use the Netlify preview in your PR to test).
 For example, [superscripts and subscripts](https://support.squarespace.com/hc/en-us/articles/206543587-Markdown-cheat-sheet#toc-superscript-and-subscript) can be written in `HTML` because they always appear as intended.
-In addition, content like Youtube videos and tables with columns or rows that span multiple cells can be written in `HTML`.
+In addition, content like Youtube videos and tables with headers that span multiple columns or rows can be written in `HTML`.

 ````{attention} A Note About Styling